 For those who don’t really prefer a religious angle added to their Goa holiday, don’t get put off just yet.
 Old Goa has tonnes of fun activities to offer as well.
-Let’s start with the Carambolim lake, an artificial one, and one that has developed into a safe heaven for hundreds and thousands of migrating birds.
+Let’s start with the Carambolim Lake, an artificial one and one that has developed into a safe haven for hundreds and thousands of migrating birds.

 The colours are as varied as the species themselves and some of these birds have been migrating here for decades.
 Carambolim Lake is very proximate to Karmali railway station.

 In the 16th century, the Portuguese rulers of Goa put their evangelists to work and set into motion what then became known as the Christianization of Goa.
 The then Divar Island housed some very famous Hindu temples that were very popular with pilgrims.

 Unfortunately, the temples didn’t survive the Christianization, but Divar Island continues to be a very scenic place with its vast stretches of paddy fields.
 Divar Island is connected to Panjim by a ferry or boat.
 One must aim to visit this island during the Bonderam or Potekar festivals both of which are famous for their music, parades and colourful costumes.

 Tired of nature and looking for architectural wonders apart from churches?
 Head to the Viceroy’s Arch, a monument built in the 16th century to commemorate the various achievements of the explorer Vasco da Gama.
 The Viceroy’s Arch also served as a gateway to Old Goa back in the day, being on the main street that leads to it.